iamtrask/PyAono/README.md

 The scheme only supports `ONE` homomorphic multiplication at the moment.<br />
 #### `Notations`:
  * `normal-ciphertext` means a ciphertext which has never been refreshed via either key rotation or security update and has only been operated additively or has never undergone any operation is just fresh.
  * `mult-ciphertext` means a ciphertext which has undergone `ONE` multiplication no matter if it has undergone key rotation or security update before or not.
-Note that a `mult-ciphertext` cannot be rotated or refreshed by key rotation or security update because of it's peculiar structure.
+Note that a `mult-ciphertext` `CANNOT` be rotated or refreshed by key rotation or security update because of it's peculiar structure.
 It has to be decrypted.
  * `rotated-ciphertext` means a ciphertext which has undergone refreshment via either key rotation or security update. <br />
 #### `NOTE`:
 If `+` is supported it implies `-` is permitted as well. <br />